What’s a PHP composer? How to use PHP composer in your PHP Application? What are the benefits of using composer in your application?

-PHP Composer is a dependency manager that allows us to update, download the package dependency.
-It will pull the required library and dependencies and manage them in one place.
+PHP Composer is a dependency manager.
+It manages the dependency of PHP packages in your application.
+Using composer you can pull the required library and dependencies and manage them in one place.
 The concept of a composer is similar to npm in node.js and gem in Ruby.

 - Dependency resolution for packages.